Cream Cheese Sugar Cookies

 Because of the delicious flavor of this classic sugar cookie recipe, I didn’t want to add too much frosting to cover that sweet taste.
 An easy powdered sugar icing with just a few teaspoons on top of each cookie is perfect.

-The cookies are also sturdy enough to hold up to royal icing or cream cheese frosting.
+The cookies are also sturdy enough to hold up to royal icing, buttercream frosting or cream cheese frosting.

 overhead view of colored sugar cookie icing and cut out cookies

-I love these almost as much as the old-fashioned sugar cookies that my grandma used to make.
+I love these just as much as my grandma’s Christmas cookies.
 If you like cut out sugar cookies, you’ll love those, too!

 Make Ahead Sugar Cookies